-Maintaining multiple versions of the same functionality impacts our ability to provide the most value to as many customers as possible.
-This practice would impact the following:
+Occasionally, Genesys evolves and expands its technology in the spirit of continuous improvement, which requires Genesys to deprecate existing functionality in favor of the evolution.
+Maintenance of multiple versions of the same functionality impacts Genesys’s ability to provide the most value to as many customers as possible.
+This practice affects the following areas:

-- Product Development — A new feature is typically done in a completely different way than the original feature it is replacing.
+- Product development — A new feature is typically performed in a completely different way than the original feature it is replacing.

-- Support and Documentation — We must provide support and documentation for two different versions of the same feature.
+- Support and documentation — Genesys must provide support and documentation for two different versions of the same feature.

-- Account Management — Account Managers/Enablement Leads need to establish which version of the feature an organization is using.
+- Account management — Account Managers and Enablement Leads must establish which version of the feature that an organization uses.

-- Our bottom line — New feature development often requires buying new infrastructure hardware or software licenses, but we must maintain the old infrastructure or software to support customers using old functionality.
+- The bottom line — New feature development often requires buying new infrastructure hardware or software licenses, but Genesys must maintain the old infrastructure or software to support customers that use the previous functionality.

-- CUSTOMERS — Efforts to support the original feature detract focus and resources from making the new feature as valuable as possible.
+- Customers — Efforts to support the original feature can detract the focus and resources that make the new feature as valuable as possible.

 What happens when Genesys announces a deprecation?

-When we announce a feature deprecation, we will no longer make enhancements or improvements to what is being deprecated.
-Our intention is to inform you as early as possible that we are making a change and to help you if you are impacted by that change.
+When Genesys announces a feature deprecation, Genesys no longer makes enhancements or improvements to the feature they plan to deprecate.
+Genesys’s intention is to inform you as early as possible and to help you if the change impacts you.

-We will notify you of the deprecation and any new functionality that may replace it using multiple channels: here in the Resource Center, email messaging for account owners and administrators who are impacted, and in-product messaging.
+Genesys will notify you of the deprecation and any new functionality that may replace it via multiple channels: the Resource Center, email messages for affected account owners and administrators, and other methods as appropriate.

-We understand that for many customers, switching to a new process is not a one-person job.
-Customers with an assigned Enablement Lead may receive a personalized communication from your account team in addition to the email and in-product notifications.
-This personalized communication may include emails with specific instructions, a phone call to discuss your upgrade process, or engagement with our internal teams to ensure that your essential processes are preserved when you make the switch.
+Genesys understands that for many customers, switching to a new process is not a singular effort.
+Customers who have an assigned Enablement Lead may receive personalized communication from your account team, in addition to email and in-product notifications.
+This personalized communication can include emails with specific instructions, a phone call to discuss the upgrade process, or engagement with our internal teams to ensure that your essential processes are preserved after you make the switch.

-How much notice will Genesys give for deprecations?
+How much notice does Genesys give for deprecations?

-Is there a way I can keep the old feature or functionality?
+Can I keep the old feature or functionality?

-No. Once the deprecation date is reached, the feature will be removed from our service.
+No. When the deprecation date is reached, Genesys removes the feature from the platform.

-To provide customers with the highest quality services possible, our platform must keep pace with evolving security, privacy, and regulatory requirements, as well as offer functionality that is simple and easy to use.
-That means our product must change with the times.
-When that happens, we will work hard to minimize the impact to your organization.
+To provide customers with the highest quality services possible, the platform must keep pace with evolving security, privacy, and regulatory requirements, as well as offer functionality that is simple and easy to use.
+That means that the product must change with the industry.
+When that happens, Genesys works diligently to minimize the impact to your organization.